gitsome/sublime_angular_templates/README.md

 Encourages you to keep your directive templates within the directive script file, to reduce congnitive load and improve efficiencey in sublime with syntax highlighting and html editing within a js file.

 ## Why have directive templates within the directive js file?
 * Ultimately, the controller to view logic (controller function and template in a directive) is a point of constant evaluation and tweaks.
-This means that keeping both the template and controller logic in your own brains RAM improves understanding of the directive and development speed.
+This means that keeping both the template and controller logic in your own brains RAM and actual view improves understanding of the directive and development speed.
 * Reduces the number of files needed for a complete directive
 * Reduces the need for template caches and scripts to manage template caches
 * (WARNING: OPINION) Ideally re-use of a controller across multiple views sounds like a good idea.
 This approach in my experience has NEVER payed off and it rarely happens in practice so there is no reason to separate a view that is used with the same controller.
 This opinion is somewhat backed by the changes coming in Angular 2.0 [Don't use controllers](http://teropa.info/blog/2014/10/24/how-ive-improved-my-angular-apps-by-banning-ng-controller.html)